stiggg/xi-error-bundle/README.md

 # xi-error-bundle

 This is a Symfony2 bundle for error and exception handling and logging.
-It also includes assertion component/service and component/service for formatting user readable exception messages according to environment.
+It also includes component/service for formatting user readable exception messages according to environment.

 [![Build Status](https://travis-ci.org/xi-project/xi-error-bundle.png)](https://travis-ci.org/xi-project/xi-error-bundle)